An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 Believe me when I say this; words alone cannot accurately describe what the T•Shellz Wrap® can do for you.
 It truly is something you need to experience first-hand.

 The Back/Hip T•Shellz Wrap® is an FDA Registered Medical Device and is suitable for use in therapeutic clinics and FROM HOME.
 It is completely safe for people and patients to use for themselves.

-Have you ever wondered by an athlete can return to activity after 3 or 4 weeks following a hip injury - while your average person takes much longer to return back to normal?
-The secret isn't really that much of a secret - it involves consistent treatments (meaning multiple times a day) using a diathermy treatment like the T•Shellz Wrap® to stimulate blood flow to the injured soft tissue.
-Most athletes have the luxury of using in-house therapy facilities many times per day.
+Have you ever wondered by an athlete can return to activity after 3 or 4 weeks following a knee injury - while your average person takes much longer to return back to normal?
+The secret isn't really that much of a secret - it involves consistent conservative treatment therapies such as the T•Shellz Wrap® to help stimulate blood flow to injured soft tissue.
+Most athletes have the luxury of using in-house facilities many times per day.